juniordiscart/ImpossibleOdds-Toolkit/README.md

 ### Logging

 A custom logging utility to replace Unity's default way of logging.
 Internally, it still uses Unity's `Debug` class, but allows you to outright disable certain logging levels.
-This not only clears up your log file, but can also save memory allocations (and in the end, a round of garbage collection), by disabling the lines of code calling to log a message.
+This not only clears up your log file, but can also save memory allocations (and in the end, rounds of garbage collection), by disabling the lines of code calling to log a message.

 ```cs
 Log.Info();